 “…do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection,” (Romans 5:3-5)

 Baptism is the way that Jesus Christ has ordained that we show that we accept him as our Savior.
-As we make this covenant with God by being “born of the water”, not for “…the removal of dirt from the flesh, but an appeal to God for a good conscience—through the resurrection of Jesus Christ”(1 Peter 3:21) so that we are able to be “born of the Spirit” and receive the Gift of the Holy Ghost and a remission of our sins.
+As we make this covenant with God by being “born of the water”, not for “…the removal of dirt from the flesh, but an appeal to God for a good conscience—through the resurrection of Jesus Christ”(1 Peter 3:21) so that we are able to be “born of the Spirit” and receive the a baptism by fire and the Holy Spirit unto the remission of our sins.

 The Latter-day Saint Articles of Faith 3 and 4 sum up everything quite well: